 Tips for Making Banana Muffin Tops

 Bananas are sweet, contain moisture, and have binding properties.
 That's why they make a great substitute for added sugar, butter, and eggs in baked goods.
-You can use bananas not only in muffin tops, but also in regular muffins, breads, pancakes, or granola bars.
+As I already mentioned, the riper the banana, the better.

-Most of my raw treats and snacks require one of two appliances – a blender or a food processor.
-The good news is that if you buy pre-made date paste, you don't really need a food processor for this recipe.
-Simply mash the bananas with a fork, add the date paste, mix all the other ingredients in with a spatula (I would probably use instant oats instead of rolled oats in this case) and you've got the banana muffin tops mixture ready in no time.
+I rely a lot on my high-speed blender and a food processor when I cook.
+Ideally, you would use one of those appliances to make these muffin tops.
+However, the good news is that if you buy already made date paste, you don't really need any appliance to make this recipe.
+Simply mash the bananas with a fork, add the date paste, mix all the other ingredients in (I would probably use instant oats instead of rolled oats in this case), and you've got the banana muffin tops mixture ready in no time.

 If you are using a food processor, you'll need to make these muffin tops in two stages.
 First, puree the bananas and dates.
 I let my food processor run for a few minutes to get the dates form a nice smooth paste.
-Once you have the banana-date paste ready, use the pulse button only to incorporate all the other ingredients.
-As I already mentioned, the less you process the oats, the more texture you'll get.
+Once you have the banana-date paste ready, use the pulse button to just incorporate all the other ingredients.
+The less you process the oats, the more texture you'll get.

 Tools You'll Need

 1. Food Processor (Breville Sous Chef) | 2.
-Baking Sheet (Pampered Chef, Stone) | 3.
-Cooling Rack ( Stainless Steel) | 4.
-Measuring Cups (Set of 6, Bellemain, Stainless Steel) | 5.
+Griddle (12-Inch, Lodge, Cast Iron) | 3.
+Knife Set (6 Pieces, Utopia, Stainless Steel) | 4.
+Cutting Board (24″x 18″, Michigan Maple Block, Maple) | 5.
+Measuring Cup (1 Cup, Anchor Hocking, Glass) | | 6.
+Measuring Cups (Set of 6, Bellemain, Stainless Steel) | 7.
 Measuring Spoons (Set of 6, 1Easylife, Stainless Steel)

 Nutrition Refined is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites — at no extra cost to you.
 Thank you for your support

-- 2 bananas
+- 2 ripe bananas

-- 1/2 cup Medjool dates , pitted
+- ½ cup Medjool dates , pitted

-- 1/4 cup vegan butter or coconut oil , melted
+- ¼ cup coconut oil , melted

 - 1 tsp. baking powder